merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a Geoprocessing service/README.md

 This ensures your credentials do not appear in logs or version control.

 ---
-After deployment, verify your map service in the ArcGIS REST Services Directory or ArcGIS Pro Catalog before promoting to higher environments.
+After deployment, verify your GP service in the ArcGIS REST Services Directory or ArcGIS Pro Catalog before promoting to higher environments.

 [^1]: ## 🧾 GaiaBuilder CLI Options